 Not to be confused with Eastern Hemisphere or Eastern Bloc.

 The Eastern world, also known as the East or historically the Orient, is an umbrella term for various cultures or social structures, nations and philosophical systems, which vary depending on the context.
-It most often includes at least part of Asia or, geographically, the countries and cultures east of Europe, the Mediterranean region and the Arab world, specifically in historical (pre-modern) contexts, and in modern times in the context of Orientalism.[1]
-It is often seen as a counterpart to the Western world, and correlates strongly to the southern half of the North–South divide.
+It most often includes Asia, the Mediterranean region and the Arab world, specifically in historical (pre-modern) contexts, and in modern times in the context of Orientalism.[1]
+The Eastern world is often seen as a counterpart to the Western world.

 The various regions included in the term are varied, hard to generalize, and do not have a single shared common heritage.
-Although the various parts of the Eastern world share many common threads, most notably being in the "Global South", they have never historically defined themselves collectively.[2]
+Although the various parts of the Eastern world share many common threads, most notably being in the "Global South", they have never historically defined themselves collectively.
 The term originally had a literal geographic meaning, referring to the eastern part of the Old World, contrasting the cultures and civilizations of Asia with those of Europe (or the Western world).
-Traditionally, this includes all of Central Asia, East Asia, Western Asia, Transcaucasia, South Asia, Southeast Asia, and The Pacific Islands.
+Traditionally, this includes Central Asia, East Asia, South Asia, Southeast Asia and West Asia.

-Countries such as Georgia, Armenia, and the Philippines,[6][7] which are geographically located in the Eastern world, may be considered Westernized in some aspects of their society, culture and politics due to immigration and historical cultural influences from the United States and Europe.
+Countries such as the Philippines,[5][6] which are geographically located in the Eastern world, may be considered Westernized in some aspects of their society, culture and politics due to immigration and historical cultural influences from the United States and Europe.

 ^Thompson, William; Joseph Hickey (2005).
 Society in Focus.
 Boston: Pearson plc.
 0-205-41365-X.